myevolve/PrimoGPT/README.md

 - The system requires technical knowledge to set up and run
 - Components are organized for research exploration rather than end-user experience

-Future iterations will focus on improving usability and creating more accessible interfaces as outlined in the development roadmap.
+Future iterations will focus on improving usability and creating more accessible interfaces as outlined in the development roadmap, building upon the research findings that demonstrated the system's potential to outperform established strategies.

 ## Innovation and Future Directions

-The core innovation of this project lies in its RAG (Retrieval Augmented Generation) system for feature generation from financial texts.
+The core innovation lies in its **PrimoGPT** module, which utilizes a custom RAG (Retrieval Augmented Generation) system for feature generation from financial texts.
 This approach enables:

-- **Contextual decision making**: By extracting structured features from unstructured financial news and reports, the system provides critical context for trading decisions
+- **Contextual decision making**: Extracting structured features from unstructured financial news and reports provides critical context.
-- **Flexible feature generation**: The generated features can be utilized for various downstream tasks beyond trading, including risk assessment, portfolio optimization, and market analysis
+- **Flexible feature generation**: Generated NLP features can be used for diverse downstream tasks.
-- **Early AI agent approach**: This prototype was developed in early 2024, before AI agent systems became popular, showing an early application of LLMs to financial analysis
+- **Early AI agent approach**: Developed in early 2024, it represents an early application of LLMs to financial analysis.

 ### Future Development Roadmap

 The next iteration of the system will focus on:
-- **Sentence embedding integration (some kind)**: Moving beyond predefined feature categories to a more flexible way of representing financial text
+- **Sentence embedding integration**: Moving towards more flexible representations of financial text.
-- **Autonomous feature generation**: Allowing LLMs to create relevant features on their own based on all available inputs without predefined structures
+- **Autonomous feature generation**: Enabling LLMs to create relevant features independently.
-- **Component separation**: Separating PrimoGPT and PrimoRL into standalone libraries that can be developed and used independently
+- **Component separation**: Developing PrimoGPT and PrimoRL as standalone libraries.
-- **Library development**: Converting the codebase into easy-to-use libraries that other developers can integrate into their projects
+- **Library development**: Creating easy-to-use libraries for integration.
-- **User interface**: Creating a simple Streamlit-based UI that allows anyone to test and use the system without coding knowledge
+- **User interface**: Building a simple Streamlit-based UI for wider accessibility.
-- **Primo Investing platform**: Using these libraries as the core of a new Primo Investing platform that will be publicly available
+- **Primo Investing platform**: Utilizing these libraries as the core for a public platform.
+- **Enhancing Architecture**: Incorporating NLP features directly into the PrimoRL reward function, expanding to other asset classes, and refining PrimoGPT's feature generation capabilities.

-This evolution will make the system more adaptable and better at finding important patterns in financial data that traditional methods might miss.
+This evolution aims to make the system more adaptable and effective at identifying significant patterns in financial data.

 ## Project Architecture

 The project consists of two main components:

 ### 1. PrimoGPT Module
-- Custom implementation of RAG (Retrieval Augmented Generation)
+- Custom implementation of RAG (Retrieval Augmented Generation).
-- Feature generation pipeline for financial data processing
+- Feature generation pipeline processing financial texts to extract NLP features (e.g., sentiment, relevance, potential price impact).
-- Fine-tuned LLM model based on Meta-Llama-3.1-8B-Instruct
+- Fine-tuned LLM model based on **Meta-Llama-3.1-8B-Instruct**, trained using instruction-based datasets generated by GPT-4 and incorporating next-day stock price movements during training (not used during operational prediction).
-- Key components:
+- Key implementation details in notebooks:
-  - `prepare_data.py`: Data collection and preprocessing pipeline (base on FinGPT Forecaster idea)
+  - `notebooks/1.
+Get and process data/`: Data collection (Finnhub, Yahoo Finance) and preprocessing pipeline (based on FinGPT Forecaster).
-  - `create_prompt.py`: Custom prompt engineering system (base on FinGPT Forecaster idea)
+  - `notebooks/2.
+Train PrimoGPT model/`: Model fine-tuning using Unsloth and QLoRA.
+  - `notebooks/5.
+Generate NLP features with PrimoGPT/`: NLP feature extraction pipeline using custom prompts via LangChain.

 ### 2. PrimoRL Module
+- Deep Reinforcement Learning trading framework built using **OpenAI Gymnasium** and **FinRL**.
+- Implements **Stable Baselines 3** algorithms (A2C, SAC, PPO).
+- Utilizes **technical indicators** (MACD, Bollinger Bands, RSI, DX with 30-day period; SMA with 30 and 60-day periods) calculated from Yahoo Finance data.
-Three custom trading environments extending FinRL:
+- Features three custom trading environments extending FinRL:
-- `env_primo_default`: Enhanced stock trading environment with custom logging (extended from FinRL)
+  - `env_primo_default`: Enhanced stock trading environment with custom logging.
-- `env_primo_default_nlp`: Extended environment with NLP capabilities (extended from FinRL)
+  - `env_primo_default_nlp`: Extended environment with NLP capabilities.
-- `env_primorl`: New environment incorporating NLP features with custom reward function (extended from FinRL)
+  - `env_primorl`: New environment incorporating NLP features into the state space and using a custom reward function balancing portfolio return and Sharpe ratio ( \( r(s,a,s') = C_P r_P + C_S S_T \) ).
+- Employs a continuous action space (-1 to 1) for flexible trade sizing.
+- Core implementation in `src/primorl/`.
+- Training and experimentation in `notebooks/6.
+PrimoRL trading with NLP features/`.

 ## Project Structure